falkr/ttm4115-2020/pages/prep-communication.md

 else while the communication is going on.
 A synchronous request-response, for instance, looks as follows:

-Aside: Note that we are now using the words synchronous and asynchronous for the communication pattern, not to the specific modeling element of a synchronous or asynchronous messages in sequence diagrams.
+:aside: Note that we are now using the words synchronous and asynchronous for the communication pattern, not to the specific modeling element of a synchronous or asynchronous messages in sequence diagrams.
 In both examples, we use synchronous messages.